tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Intelligence-Writeup.md

 ---
 {% assign imgDir="HTB-Intelligence-Writeup" %}

+TODO: Redo the dates and timestamps

 # Introduction
-The hack the box machine "Intelligence" is a medium machine which is included in [TJnull's OSCP Preparation List]().
+The hack the box machine "Intelligence" is a medium machine which is included in [TJnull's OSCP Preparation List](https://docs.google.com/spreadsheets/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/edit#gid=1839402159).
 Exploiting this machine requires knowledge in the areas of

 <img style="Width:550px;" src="/assets/{{ imgDir }}/card.png" alt="HTBCard">